 \textbf{Monte Carlo Estimation: } We samples $\theta_{11},\ldots,\theta_{L1} \sim \sigma_1(\theta_1)$ for $L\geq 1$, then we samples $\theta_{lt} \sim \sigma_t(\theta_{t}|\theta_{lt-1})$ for $t=1,\ldots,T$ and $l=1,\ldots, L$.
 We then obtain samples $\theta'_{lt}$ by filtering out $t<M$ and $t\%N\neq 0$ from the set $\{\theta_{lt}\}$ for $l=1,\ldots,L$ and $t=1,\ldots,T$.
 The Monte Carlo approximation of the burned-thinned Markovian sliced Wasserstein distance is:

-\textbf{Theoretical properties:} We first state the following assumption: \textbf{A2:} Given $T>M\geq 0$, $N\geq 1$, the prior distribution $\sigma_1(\theta_1)$ and the transition distribution $\sigma_t (\theta_t|\theta_{t-1})$ are chosen such that there exists marginals $\sigma_t(\theta_t) = \int_{t^-} \sigma(\theta_1,\ldots,\theta_t) d t^-$ with $t \geq M$ and $t\%N=0$, $t^-=\{t' =1,\ldots,T|t'\neq t\}$.
+\textbf{Theoretical properties.} We first state the following assumption: \textbf{A2.} Given $T>M\geq 0$, $N\geq 1$, the prior distribution $\sigma_1(\theta_1)$ and the transition distribution $\sigma_t (\theta_t|\theta_{t-1})$ are chosen such that there exists marginals $\sigma_t(\theta_t) = \int_{t^-} \sigma(\theta_1,\ldots,\theta_t) d t^-$ with $t \geq M$ and $t\%N=0$, $t^-=\{t' =1,\ldots,T|t'\neq t\}$.

-The assumption \textbf{A2} can be easily obtained by using vMF transition, e.g., in random walk transition and probabilistic input-awared transition.
+The assumption \textbf{A2} can be easily obtained by using vMF transition, e.g., in probabilistic input-awared transition.
 From this assumption, we can derive theoretical properties of burned-thinned MSW including topological properties and statistical complexity.